Advocating with and for ALICE Families

 News

-- CT Mirror: A doctor’s orders: CT needs a child tax credit (Feb 2025)
+- CT Mirror: CT lawmakers scrap child tax credit for middle class — again

 ALICE Reports